magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 **Step B**.
 Push `config.local.php` to your integration server's `master` branch.

 The following procedure is required because there is no Git user on your integration server so you can't use Git commands there.
-Instead, you generate the configration on the integration server and transfer it to your local machine where you can push it.
+Instead, you generate the configuration on the integration server and transfer it to your local machine where you can push it.

 1. Generate `config.local.php` on your integration server's `master` branch.
 3. Transfer `config.local.php` to your local system so you can add it to Git.